 Mr. Kaczmarsky supported the Fukushima Daiichi incident recovery in Japan, providing solutions for treatment of contaminated water and preparing waste disposition strategies for the decommissioning plan.
 He also served as Director of Waste Management and Radiation Protection for the Maine Yankee decommissioning project.
 He developed the waste management program and disposition plans for the Maine Yankee, Millstone, and Connecticut Yankee decommissioning projects.
 He was Project Manager for the West Valley Demonstration Project Vitrification Facility ORR and Startup, Project Manager for the Replacement HLW Evaporator project at SRS, and Engineering Manager for Hanford Tank 101-SY remediation project.

-Mr. Kaczmarsky was appointed by the US Secretary of Commerce in March 2013 and again in January 2015, to serve on the Civil Nuclear Trade Advisory Committee, involved in the promotion of US civil nuclear products and services to international markets.
+Mr. Kaczmarsky was first appointed by the US Secretary of Commerce in March 2013 and then again in 2015 and 2017, to serve on the Civil Nuclear Trade Advisory Committee, involved in the promotion of US civil nuclear products and services to international markets.
 A member of the American Nuclear Society, Myron received his Bachelors and Master’s Degrees in Nuclear Engineering from the University of Virginia (1978 & 1979), and completed the Advanced Leadership Program at Rice University (2015).
 He has authored over 20 publications and presentations on the advancement of nuclear energy, nuclear facility construction, and radioactive waste management.